“I’m using Voxel Farm in my project… It’s not free, but definitely worth the money.” – Reddit user Ninlilizi

 - The potential for beautiful environments -Guys, seriously, if you haven’t already checked out the horsepower that Voxel Farm is packing, you need to do yourself a favor and look.
 Harnessing this graphical potential can develop and modify the graphics of countless games, adding new visuals as well as new points of view on titles we are familiar with.

 - Hands-on creator – Miguel Cepero is a hands-on leader.
 He runs his blog, Procedural World, on BlogSpot.
 He offers tips and tutorials via this blog, as well as the, (very hard to pin down and discuss), definitions of what a voxel is.
-He is clearly extremely knowledgeable in not only voxels, but it is evident that his developing and computing prowess is truly impressive.
+He is extremely knowledgeable in not only voxels, but it is evident that his developing and computing prowess is truly impressive.

-- Integration with Unreal Engine – Voxel works hand in hand with Unreal and Unity, ensuring that the tools that you would be working with would be some of the best possible quality in regard to gaming visuals.
+- Integration with Unreal Engine – Voxel works hand in hand with Unreal and Unity, ensuring that the tools that you would be working with would be some of the best possible quality regarding gaming visuals.
 The licenses granted by Voxel Farm allow the user to have amazing access to the toolkit and gives users the possibility of uploading their game or project to Unreal 3 or Unity engines.
 This is game development made easy; the middleman is cut out and you can have your project running on your desired engine by simply exporting it.
 We all know and love games using these engines.
 Borderlands, Gears of War, Bioshock, the list goes on.
 It bodes well for both Voxel Farm and game developers that such a robust toolset is available.

 - Exportation – You can export your project to Unreal 3 and Unity easily.
 This allows you to further tweak your game using the desired engine.
-Or you could find that you initially thought that a game in Unreal 3 actually works better in Unity.
+Or you could find that you initially thought that a game in Unreal 3 works better in Unity.
 Never fear—that can be remedied.

 - Beautiful visuals – We have already gone over it, but the visuals in use here are unbelievable.
 I honestly love to watch Miguel Cepero’s videos sometimes just for the visuals.
 Just check out any video or screenshot using the Voxel Farm engine and they will do all the explaining for me.

-- Price – This may be more difficult for up and coming game developers to get their hands on.
+- Price – This may be more difficult for up-and-coming game developers to get their hands on.
 The high price range may stifle some ambitions you may have.
 If you have the cash, that’s great, I’m just thinking of the little guy here!

 - Difficulty and Bugs – Unlike some other engines, Voxel Farm might prove to have a more difficult learning curve.
 And as this is still an ever-changing and constantly updated engine, more features and things might bog you down if you aren’t well-versed enough in the programs.
 Even though the tutorials on Voxel Farm are extensive, I have seen people on the internet express some frustration with the inability to make something work.
 Are these bugs or the user not being aware of a feature?
-I can’t exactly tell, but it definitely isn’t as easy as it seems.
+I can’t exactly tell, but it isn’t as easy as it seems.

 Voxel Farm Game Engine Tutorials